webarch-coop/ansible-role-onlyoffice/README.md

 ### onlyoffice_ds_port

-The port number, quoted so it is s tring, that Nginx should make ONLYOFFICE available on, `onlyoffice_ds_port` defaults to `443`, set it to another port if a reverse proxy is to be used in front of Nginx.
+The port number, quoted so it is string, that Nginx should make ONLYOFFICE available on, `onlyoffice_ds_port` defaults to `443`, set it to another port if a reverse proxy is to be used in front of Nginx.

 ### onlyoffice_debconf